Two-way star: Braves' Ynoa hits slam, slams door on Nats - WTMJ

 TRAINER’S ROOM

-Braves: OF Guillermo Heredia, on the 10-day injured list with right hamstring inflammation, has been throwing and hitting soft-toss but hasn’t done any running yet, manager Brian Snitker said.
+Braves: OF Guillermo Heredia, on the 10-day injured list with right hamstring inflammation, has been throwing and hitting soft-toss but hasn’t done any running yet, Snitker said.

 ROSTER MOVE